 There is no easy option, and you must think long-term.

 It’s our natural, human tendency to want a quick and easy solution to unexpected problems.
 If you are facing a pregnancy with CPS involvement, there’s not going to be an easy solution to the obstacles that led to this situation.
-It’s important to recognize that both options involve hard work and grief so that you can realistically think through your desires for next steps.
+It’s important to recognize that both options involve hard work and grief so that you can really think through your desires for next steps.

 Likewise, whatever option you choose will have a lifelong impact on you and your child.
 It’s important to consider not only what seems best today, but what you want your child’s future to look like 1, 5, 10, and 20+ years from now.
 Are you willing/able to work with CPS to reunify your family?
 What steps will you need to take in order to create a stable, safe environment for your child?
 Though these questions are hard to consider, honestly evaluating your situation will allow you to gain confidence in the path you choose.